KhiopsML/khiops-doc/docs/learn/coclustering.md

 The goal of this algorithm is to find the best co-clustering mode by minimizing the optimization criterion.
 However, the number of candidate models increases **exponentially** with the size of the training data, making exhaustive exploration non-tractable.
 Consequently, the presented algorithm is a **heuristic** designed to find a high-quality approximate solution within a reasonable amount of time.

-The following figure gives an overview the step-by-step operation of this algorithm, for further details please refer to [this paper:octicons-link-external-16:][algo_paper].
+The following figure gives an overview of the step-by-step operation of this algorithm, for further details please refer to [this paper:octicons-link-external-16:][algo_paper].

 [algo_paper]: http://www.marc-boulle.fr/publications/BoulleHOPR10.pdf